-The audit coincides with a Victorian Government and the child employment permit framework.
+The audit coincides with a Victorian Government review of the Child Employment Act 2003 and the child employment permit framework.
 Victorians have until 19 March to share their experiences of, and opinions on, child employment as part of the review.

 The Wage Inspectorate enforces laws covering child employment, long service leave, and independent contractors in the transport and forestry sectors.
 It provides information and support to employees, employers and contractors about their work rights and responsibilities under these laws.